Rakesh Agrawal (chemical engineer): Contributions to renewable energy

 Agrawal's current research is on the use of photovoltaic (PV) modules on agriculture land to cogenerate electricity while producing food, the concept of PV aglectric farming.
 Unlike current PV modules that block sunlight and damage crops, Agrawal's group has suggested new PV modules that divert solar spectrum photons to plants while using the rest for electricity generation.

 In collaboration with a team of experts from the Colleges of Agriculture and Engineering at Purdue University, he is leading an experimental and modelling study at the Purdue University's farm to demonstrate the concept of PV aglectric farming for major crops such as corn and soybean.

 Awards and honors

 Agrawal is the recipient of numerous awards.
-He received the National Medal of Technology & Innovation in 2011 from U.S. President Barack Obama, "[f]or an extraordinary record of innovations in improving the energy efficiency and reducing the cost of gas liquefaction and separation.
-These innovations have had significant positive impacts on electronic device manufacturing, liquefied gas production, and the supply of industrial gases for diverse industries.”
+He received the National Medal of Technology and Innovation in 2011 from U.S. President Barack Obama, "[f]or an extraordinary record of innovations in improving the energy efficiency and reducing the cost of gas liquefaction and separation.
+These innovations have had significant positive impacts on electronic device manufacturing, liquefied gas production, and the supply of industrial gases for diverse industries."
 Agrawal has received several distinctions from the American Institute of Chemical Engineers including the Alpha Chi Sigma Award for Chemical Engineering Research (2017); the Founders Award for Outstanding Contributions to the Field of Chemical Engineering (2011); the Fuels and Petrochemicals Division Award (2008); Institute Lecturer (2005); the Chemical Engineering Practice Award (2006); the Clarence G. Gerhold Award, Separations Division (2001); and the Institute Award for Excellence in Industrial Gases Technology (1998).
 The American Chemical Society has honored Agrawal with the Award in Separations Science and Technology (2017).

-Agrawal was the youngest ever recipient of Air Products and Chemicals’ most prestigious Chairman's Award (1992).
+Agrawal was the youngest ever recipient of Air Products and Chemicals' most prestigious Chairman's Award (1992).
 Other awards he received from Air Products and Chemicals include the Extraordinary Quality Award (1992); the Diamond Award (2001); and the Equipment Innovation Award (2003).
 In addition, Agrawal received the Industrial Research Institute Innovation Research Achievement Award (2007).
 Agrawal's international distinctions include the Distinguished Alumnus Award, Indian Institute of Technology, Kanpur (2012), the inaugural Excellence in Gas Processing Award from the Annual Gas Processing Symposium, Qatar (2009), and the J&E Hall Gold Medal, Institute of Refrigeration, UK (2004).